This Healthy Oat and Date Slice is so quick and easy to prepare! Filled with oats, chia seeds and dates... it's the perfect clean eating treat!

 Conventional Method

-- Preheat the oven to 180 degrees (or 160 degrees fan forced).
-Grease and line a 18 X 28cm rectangular slice tin and set aside.
+- Preheat the oven to 160 degrees fan forced (or 180 degrees conventional).
+Grease and line a 18cm x 28cm rectangular slice tin and set aside.

 - Place the chopped dates into a saucepan with the water.
-Simmer for approximately 15 minutes or until softened and the mixture has started to thicken.
+Simmer for approximately 15 minutes or until softened and the consistency has started to thicken.

 - Add the bi-carb soda and stir to combine (it will froth up).